-In the following discussion we will use the following notation and terminology: Machine Learning models are functions of the form where is a dataset and is a function that maps samples in to samples in .
+In the following discussion we will use the following notation and terminology: Machine Learning models are functions of the form where is a dataset and is a function that maps samples in the space to samples in the space .
 The dataset may contain pairs of samples (supervised learning), just samples (unsupervised learning) or anything else.
-This is of course a very limited perspective on Machine Learning models, and this post will focus mainly on supervised and unsupervised learning, but there are many more examples of composition in reinforcement learning and beyond.
+This is of course a very limited perspective on Machine Learning models.
+Although this post will focus mainly on supervised and unsupervised learning, there are many more examples of composition in reinforcement learning and beyond.

 The most general way to combine Machine Learning models is to just place them “side-by-side”.
 There are a few ways to do this:

 Given models of the forms we can attach them in parallel to get a model .
 At both training and inference time, the composite model independently executes the component models.
 We can think of this sort of composition as zooming out our perspective to see the two separate and noninteracting models as part of the same whole.
 In Backprop as Functor the authors define this sort of composition to be the monoidal product in their category .